xiaoling/aida/README.md

 ## Requirements

-AIDA needs a [Postgres][Postgres] database to run.
+AIDA was written in Java, and requires Java 6.
+AIDA also needs a [Postgres][Postgres] database to run.
 We tested it starting from version 8.4, but version 9.2 will give a better performance for many queries AIDA runs, due to the ability to fetch data from the indexes.

 The machine AIDA runs on should have a reasonable amount of main memory.
 If you are using graph coherence (see the Section *Configuring AIDA*), the amount of memory grows quadratically with the number of entities and thus the length of the document.
 Anything above 10,000 candidates will be too much for a regular desktop machine (at the time of writing) to handle and should run on a machine with more than 20GB of main memory.
 AIDA does the most intensive computations in parallel and thus benefits from multi-core machine.